 MP for Hampstead and Highgate

-“A Labour MP with solid attendance who has occasionally rebelled on Brexit-related votes.”
+“A Treasury-focused Labour MP who has occasionally rebelled on Brexit votes.”

-Tulip Siddiq is the Labour (Co-op) MP for Hampstead and Highgate, first elected in 2015.
-She has held ministerial and shadow roles, including Economic Secretary to the Treasury (July 2024–January 2025), and has previously served as a Shadow Minister for the Treasury and for Education, giving her experience across economic and public service issues.
+Tulip Siddiq is the Labour and Co-operative MP for Hampstead and Highgate, first elected in 2015.
+She has held ministerial and shadow roles focused on Treasury, finance and education, most recently serving as Economic Secretary to the Treasury from July 2024 to January 2025, with prior roles as Shadow Minister for Treasury and for Education.

-Declared financial interests include land and property holdings (two entries), both within and outside the UK.
+Declared financial interests include land and property (two entries).

 Generated 21 February 2026